ProgramCOVID-19 Federal Assistance e311

 Can municipalities use ARP funds to fund educational programs (e.g., Pre-K classrooms or gun violence prevention programs)?

-According to guidance issued by the U.S. Department of Treasury (“Treasury”), Coronavirus Local Fiscal Recovery Funds (“CLFRF”) from the American Rescue Plan Act (“ARP”) can be used to fund educational programs with the goal of addressing the social, emotional, and mental health needs of students within certain parameters.
+According to guidance issued by the U.S. Department of the Treasury (“Treasury”), the Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) from the American Rescue Plan Act of 2021 (“ARP”) can be used to fund educational programs with the goal of addressing the social, emotional, and mental health needs of students within certain parameters.

-First, CLFRF funds can be used to pay for government services to the extent of the reduction in revenue due to the COVID–19 public health emergency relative to revenues collected in the most recent full fiscal year prior to the emergency.
+Regarding funding for educational services (including Pre-K classrooms), CSLFRF funds can be used to pay for government services to the extent of the reduction in revenue due to the COVID–19 public health emergency relative to revenues collected in the most recent full fiscal year prior to the emergency.
 In essence, the amount a municipality is able to claim as a revenue loss due to the pandemic can be used for the provision of government services, including costs for “school or educational services.”
-There is currently no guidance from Treasury specifically addressing the use of ARP funds for gun violence prevention programs.
-Treasury guidance does indicate that in certain circumstances it is possible that municipalities could interpret these costs to include pre-kindergarten funding.

 In addition to the lost revenue provision discussed above, Treasury confirms that certain types of educational services are eligible uses within the context of a Qualified Census Tract (“QCT”).
 The Final Rule identifies “early learning services” and other education services as enumerated eligible uses in disproportionately impacted communities to address educational disparities.